How to Install VBScript in Windows 11

 Enterprise Management (GPO & Intune)

-IT administrators can manage this feature across a network.
-You can use Group Policy Objects (GPO) or Microsoft Intune to deploy the VBScript Feature-on-Demand (FOD) to multiple computers.
-This ensures that legacy applications remain functional in a corporate environment while maintaining control over the deployment.
+IT pros can use tools like Group Policy Objects (GPO) or Microsoft Intune to push the VBScript Feature-on-Demand (FOD) to many computers at once.
+This keeps legacy applications working in a company setting while you maintain control over what gets installed.

 Troubleshooting 24H2 Errors